Financial-Times/dyn-cli-utils/README.md

 ![CircleCI](https://img.shields.io/circleci/circleci/token/a3feb6b4515035e645d758ac4ddd676e1f5d2da3/project/github/Financial-Times/dyn-cli-utils/master.svg)

 Utilities for interacting with the dynect API.
+This is not intended as a fully featured Dyn CLI client - just a collection of useful utilities which make working with Dyn easier.

 To install run: